danilolapegna/spotify-searcher/README.md

 - Picasso was used as a default image loading library.
 A placeholder is displayed while loading and kept in case of error.

 - App is meant to be used on portrait mode, as that's where it looks best.
-By the way, for the sake of "proving" that it handles rotation well, rotation isn't locked.
-In fact all components are lifecycle-aware, caching is done when needed and subscriptions are disposed when needed, likewise.
+By the way, for the sake of "proving" that it handles lifecycle on rotation well, rotation isn't locked.
+In fact all components are lifecycle-aware, so caching is done when needed, the needed state is saved and subscriptions are disposed when needed.

-- [Material search bar](https://github.com/mancj/MaterialSearchBar) was used for the main search screen.
+- [Material search bar](https://github.com/mancj/MaterialSearchBar) was used for the main search screen, for the sake of giving some pleasant material design experience.

 - Proximanova font was added for a more pleasant user experience

 - Last executed api call is kept on hold in case requested during a moment of no network.
-The whole app is constantly aware of the current network state through the implementation of a Rx-based `ConnectionStateMonitor` component.
+The whole app is in fact constantly aware of the current network state through the implementation of a Rx-based `ConnectionStateMonitor` component.
 This component has its own `Observable<ConnectionState>`, that hence we can `takeFirst -> flatmap` `to our Single<ApiResponse>`.
 This means that, in case of no network the UI will subscribe not just to the api call, but to a chain "Wait for network to be available -> Take result after then".
 Important is, if you reuse this functionality, not to show any progress in case the request is on hold, by checking network state again.
 UI is in fact completely unaware of what's happening "under the hood" and he just knows it subscribed to "something", whether is a network call or a call kept on hold until network is available.
 And the reason of that is that both things can equally be disposed in lifecycle, when needed.

 ## Could-be-added/To-be-improved